mdibl/biocore_documentation/minota/markdown/minota_quality-control.md

 (Slide 3)

 Before you start sending your raw files to the chopping block, it's probably a good idea to see what's actually in them!
 To that end, enter FastQC.
 Developed by Babraham Bioinformatics, FastQC generates a quality report of whatever you throw at it (mostly) (SAM, BAM, FastQ).
-It's executable both on the command line, and through a GUI (graphical user interface) application, for those of you who don't want to channel your inner Neo (or maybe just haven't found him yet :P).
+It's executable both on the command line, and through a GUI (graphical user interface) application, for those of you who'd rather not channel your inner Neo (or maybe just haven't found him yet).

 The report itself is interactive, opened as an HTML webpage, and comes bundled with supplementary graphs and tables (we'll cover these in some detail).
 It's especially useful to run *before* you conduct QC, as it'll give you a good baseline to compare your reads to after trimming, by highlighting contaminants lurking about.
 If you're using a trimming tool that requires you to specify the sequence beforehand, this can be a good way to find them and plug them in accordingly.